peterwmacd/peterwmacd.github.io/index.md

 **(with Elizaveta Levina and Ji Zhu, UMich)**

 - Latent space models for common and individual structure in multiplex networks (paper in Biometrika, `multiness` R package on GitHub).
-- Latent process models for functional networks (in preparation, forthcoming on arXiv).
+- Latent process models for functional networks (submitted, pre-print on arXiv).
 - Node-wise inference for multilayer networks.

 ### Post-selection inference